joelbarrette/staticrypt-qs/cli/README.md

 # StatiCrypt

-Based on the [crypto-js](https://github.com/brix/crypto-js) library, StatiCrypt uses AES-256 to encrypt your string with your passphrase in your browser (client side).
+Based on the [crypto-js](https://github.com/brix/crypto-js) library, StatiCrypt uses AES-256 to encrypt your input with your passphrase and put it in a HTML file with a password prompt that can decrypted in-browser (client side).

-Download your encrypted string in a HTML page with a password prompt you can upload anywhere (see [example](https://robinmoisson.github.io/staticrypt/example.html)).

-You can encrypt a file online at https://robinmoisson.github.io/staticrypt.
+You can then upload your static html file anywhere and it'll be password protected (see [how it looks](https://robinmoisson.github.io/staticrypt/example.html)).

+Obviously, pick a lengthy passphrase !

 ## HOW IT WORKS

-**Disclaimer** if you have extra sensitive banking data you should probably use something else!

 StatiCrypt generates a static, password protected page that can be decrypted in-browser: just send or upload the generated page to a place serving static content (github pages, for example) and you're done: the javascript will prompt users for password, decrypt the page and load your HTML.

 It basically encrypts your page and puts everything with a user-friendly way to use a password in the new file.

-AES-256 is state of the art but brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase**.
+AES-256 is state of the art but brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase!**

-The concept is simple but I am not a cryptographer, feel free to contribute or report any thought to the GitHub project!
+The concept is simple and should work ok but I am not a cryptographer, if you have extra sensitive banking data you might want to use something else :)

+Feel free to contribute or report any thought to the [GitHub project](https://robinmoisson.github.io/staticrypt) !

-## CLI
+## USAGE

 Staticrypt is available through npm as a CLI, install with `npm install -g staticrypt` and use as follow: